apicart/brackets/readme.md

 myInstance.addData('key', 'value'); // This will add new data by key into the data object
 ```

 Instances have also some statuses.
+You can use string or pass the constant from brackets object `Brackets.renderingInstancesStatuses.<status>`

-- create: When the instance is succesfully created.
+- **create**: When the instance is succesfully created.
-- pending: The default status after creation.
+- **pending**: The default status after creation.
-- redrawing: When the instance is being redrawed.
+- **redrawing**: When the instance is being redrawed.
-- renderingToString: When the instance template is being rendered into string.
+- **renderingToString**: When the instance template is being rendered into string.
-- renderingToStringDone: When the instance template is rendered to string.
+- **renderingToStringDone**: When the instance template is rendered to string.
-- bindingEventHandlers: When event handlers for the component are being attached.
+- **bindingEventHandlers**: When event handlers for the component are being attached.
-- redrawingDone: When the instance is completely redrawed and ready to use.
+- **redrawingDone**: When the instance is completely redrawed and ready to use.
-- destroy: When the instance is being removed.
+- **destroy**: When the instance is being removed.

 The default state after creating is `pending`.
 Then, before the whole rendering process starts and before the `beforeRender`method, the instance is set to `processing`.
 After the rendering the instance is set to `rendered`.